 La Sagrada Familia – Spain

-Anyone and everyone who’s thought about visiting Barcelona has seen or heard of the beautiful La Sagrada Familia church.
+Anyone and everyone who’s thought about visiting Barcelona have seen or heard of the beautiful La Sagrada Familia church.
 The famous cathedral was designed by Antoni Gaudi and is still in the works, taking over 130 years to build and is still not yet complete.
 Sagrada Familia is one of the most famous works of Antoni Gaudi and along with 6 other Gaudi buildings is also a UNESCO World Heritage site.

 The building consists of 3 beautifully unique facades: nativity, passion, and glory.
-The nativity facade was the first to be completed and was built between 1894 and 1930.
+The Nativity facade was the first to be completed and was built between 1894 and 1930.
 It was dedicated to the birth of Jesus and is decorated with naturalistic elements.
 Characteristic of Gaudi’s style, it was the only facade to be constructed while Gaudi was still alive.
-He had wanted to personally work on it because it would make the church’s architecture more attractive accessible to the public.
+He had wanted to personally work on it because it would make the church’s architecture more attractive and accessible to the public.

 The passion facade is more modern, with clean lines resembling bare bones.
 This is because it was meant to strike fear to anyone viewing the building and depict the brutality of Christ’s sacrifice.
 The glory facade is currently still under construction and is meant to be the main facade offering entrance into the building.
 This facade represents the road to God with death, final judgment, and finally glory, with hell awaiting those who disobey God.

 Aside from the amazingly designed facades, the church also has a total of 18 spires representing the 12 Apostles, the Virgin Mary, 4 Evangelists, and Jesus Christ.
 After the spires are completed, the Sagrada Familia will be the tallest church in the world.

 The cathedral is insanely beautiful especially when its nave is filled with light shining through its stained glass windows.
 It is well worth a visit!